Digitalized-Energy-Systems/opfgym/README.md

 the cheapest reactive power sources on the market to achieve the same goal.

 #### Economic dispatch (EcoDispatchEnv)
-Use `from mlopf.envs.thesis_envs import EcoDispatchEnv` to import this env.
+Use `from mlopf.envs import EcoDispatchEnv` to import this env.
+The observation space has 201 dimensions and the action space 42 dimensions.
 This is the most difficult environment.
 The goal is to perform an economic dispatch, i.e. to minimize active power costs subject to constraints.

+#### Load shedding LoadShedding
+Use `from mlopf.envs import LoadShedding` to import this env.
+The observation space has 163 dimensions and the action space 55 dimensions.
+The goal is to perform cost-minimal load shedding and demand response subject to constraints.
+Difficulty not tested yet (TODO).

 ### OPF parameters
 All OPF environments are customizable.
 Parameters are: